-Kia Motors America includes most of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
-One item missing from the point-of-sale materials is the types of information that BBB AUTO LINE may require, mandated by § 703.2 (c)(5).
-Kia has also submitted information demonstrating efforts to train consumer relations and dealer staff about BBB AUTO LINE, and to directly notify consumers about the program's availability.
-This information indicates Kia has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Kia Motors America has submitted all of the information in its warranty and other point-of-sale materials required by § 703.2 (b), (c), and (d)as well as all of the information reasonably expected in § 703.2 (d), as noted in Table 1.04 above.
+This information indicates Kia Motors America has made outstanding efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Kia Motors America should be commended on its efforts.

-KIA Motors America materials are IN COMPLIANCE with the specific requirements of Magnuson-Moss, Rule 703, the Florida Lemon Law, the Florida Administrative Code, the Ohio
+KIA Motors America materials are IN

-Lemon Law, and the Ohio Administrative Code.
+COMPLIANCE with the specific requirements of Magnuson-Moss, Rule 703, the Florida Lemon Law, the Florida Administrative Code, the Ohio Lemon Law, and the Ohio Administrative Code.